OMNIALowCode/omnia3/docs/pages/omnia3/Deployment/omnia3_deploymenttutorial.md

 ## 8. Configure logging Level

-The platform logging level can be configured in the subscription configuration file.
+The platform's logging level can be configured in the subscription configuration file.

 Levels:
  - Debug